 By orders of AFFI President Chuck Sullivan, the AFFI Honor Guard is activated.

-Brother Ward’s services are as follows:
+Brother Sinclair’s services are as follows:

 Fraternally,